AsadAhmad-neuranics/Automation/README.md

 # SCPI Framework

 ## Overview
 The SCPI Framework is a Python-based library for automating the measurement of analog ASIC parameters using SCPI-compliant lab instruments connected via USB.
-It provides an object-oriented interface to control power supplies, oscilloscopes, spectrum analyzers, and temperature chambers for tasks such as measuring input offset voltage (`V_os`), input offset voltage drift (`V_os_drift`), and input bias current (`I_B`).
+It provides an object-oriented interface to control power supplies, oscilloscopes, spectrum analyzers, and temperature chambers for tasks such as measuring input offset voltage (`InputOffsetVoltage`), input offset voltage drift (`InputOffsetVoltage_drift`), and input bias current (`InputBiasCurrent`).

 ## Features
 - **USB Instrument Management**: Connect to SCPI instruments over USB using PyVISA.